ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 gcc --version
 g++ --version
 ```
 It should show: 7.5.0 or something similar.
-It is recommended to install same version shown in this tutorial to avoid additional problem.
+Install same version shown in this tutorial to avoid additional problem.
 ### Note (Aditional Info):
 - g++ compiler builds the object code from source code, and it does not generate any intermediate C version of the program. g++ is a complete compiler, but GCC requires the help of g++.
 - 'make' is a tool to help build programs.
 It introduces a separate file of "rules", that describes how to go from source code to finished program.
 It then interprets this file, figures out what needs to be compiled, and calls gcc for you.